2019 Solar Group Buy Wraps up Another Successful Year

 You do not need to be a City of Milwaukee resident to participate - the group buys are open to all Southeastern Wisconsin residents and business owners.
 However, the main focus and outreach is concentrated in the targeted neighborhoods.
 Solar group buys have been completed in several Milwaukee neighborhoods, including Washington Heights, Layton Boulevard West, Bayview, Riverwest and the East Side and now we conduct city-wide solar group buy programs.

-As a result, 170 home and business owners have installed new solar electric and solar hot water systems totaling 616kW of clean, renewable energy!
+As a result, 218 home and business owners have installed new solar electric systems totaling 871 kW of clean, renewable energy!